 CCII offers current and comprehensive training in major incident command, crisis negotiations, scribe and crisis negotiation techniques for first responders.
 CCII provides the course training material to the hosting police service, which supports the hosting police service to acquire accreditation by the Ministry of Community Safety and Correctional Services, via the Ontario Police College.

 CCII hosts an Annual Fall Seminar for Incident Commanders, Tactical Members, Crisis Negotiators, and Correctional Staff.
-The agenda will include the Pulse Nightclub, Orlando Florida, the Dallas Police Department recent case studies, OPP case studies and Ontario Correctional Officer hostage taking among others.
-The 2017 CCII Fall Seminar will be held in Niagara Falls ON, Nov.
-13 to 15, 2017.
+The 2018 CCII Fall Seminar will be held in Niagara Falls ON, Nov.
+5 to 7, 2018.

 We publish The Command Post, the newsletter for negotiators, incident commanders, scribes, and tactical leaders.
 Read articles written by professionals in law enforcement and people involved in critical incidents.
 The Command Post newsletter offers members a unique opportunity to access quality articles, case studies, training methods, and mental health issues relating to crisis negotiations and critical incident command.

 Here you can see the upcoming seminars, conferences, workshops, and learning solutions.
 Take advantage of them before they pass.See All Events

 This two day course will provide a review and general understanding of the role and responsibilities of a Police Crisis Negotiator.
 Crisis Negotiating with a hostage / barricaded / suicidal person is among the most stressful and difficult tasks a police officer will encounter.
 This is a much-needed course for those, planning on entering policing or current front line officers.
 This exciting course will be held during reading week at Durham College, Oshawa Campus.